 Riding a rented motorcycle in Jordan only became legal for foreigners in March 2018.
 We were there very soon afterwards to ride along with the Jordan Tourist Board.
 The route we have developed is a result of that trip and we are the only company offering the chance to ride this wonderful country.

 What will the weather be like?

-March is normally just outside the rainy season in Jordan.
+In 2019 we ran this in March, which is normally just outside the rainy season in Jordan.
 It is also varied, because in a few short kilometres you can go from 440m below sea level to 1400+ metres above sea level.
 That can mean a lot of change in temperature, and mountains can always bring a chance of rain.